paolopedroso/paolopedroso/README.md

 - **Other:** Mininet, Wireshark

 ## Career Goals
-I am passionate about full stack web development, encompassing both front end and back end technologies, as well as software engineering.
+I am passionate about all aspects of computers, from full stack web development, encompassing both front end and back end technologies, to software engineering.
+Additionally, I have a strong interest in hardware roles, such as VLSI Design, Firmware, and Hardware.
 Currently, I am seeking dynamic opportunities within the tech industry to leverage my skills and advance my professional growth.
 I am eager to contribute to innovative projects and collaborate with talented professionals.

 ### Hobbies/Interests
 - **Photography:** I love taking pictures, capturing moments and telling stories through the lens.